espocrm/documentation/administration/bpm-activities.md

 * Specific users
 * Specific teams
 * Specific contacts
-* Followers of targer record
+* Followers of target record

 You can specify which email address the email will sent from, and specify a reply-to address.